-OHA is also-working with the owners of Lion Creek CrossingLCC Phases III and IV to evaluate the feasibility of a conversion of the pPublic hHousing units in those properties to public housing to Project-Based Vouchers (PBV\) under the Rental Assistance Demonstration (RAD) programas RAD or RAD/Section 18 Blend conversions.
+OHA is currently working with the owners of four mixed-finance sites, Lion Creek Crossing Phase 1-4, to evaluate the feasibility of a conversion of public housing to Project-Based transactions, resulting in greater funding availability for capital improvements to benefit Lion Creek Crossing properties.
+It will also streamline the operations and management of these properties by simplifying the compliance and reporting requirements by reducing the number of operating subsidy sources.

+Vouchers (PBV) under the Rental Assistance Demonstration (RAD) program.
 Once the evaluation process is completed, OHA expects that the conversion process will take approximately six months to complete.
-The conversion of these public housing units through RAD/Section 18 blends to project-based subsidy would provides a more stable funding platform that could facilitates future refinancing or re-syndication transactions, resulting in greater funding availability for capital improvements to benefit Lion Creek Crossingthe properties.
-It will-also streamlines the operations and management of these properties by simplifying the compliance and reporting requirements by reducing the number of operating subsidy sources.
+The conversion of these public housing units through RAD to project-based subsidy would provide a more stable funding platform that could facilitate future refinancing or re-syndication

-The RAD PBV contracts that will be executed as a result of the RAD conversions have a number of differences compared to other PBV contracts issued by OHA.
-Notably, with the new RAD PBV contracts the initial rent-setting and rent adjustment mechanisms are tied to the current Annual Contributions Contract (ACC) subsidy and do not allow owners to periodically request market-based rent adjustments as is allowed with customary agency PBV contracts.
+The PBV contracts that will be executed as a result of the RAD conversions have a number of differences compared to other PBV contracts issued by OHA.
+Notably, with the new PBV contracts the initial rent-setting and rent adjustment mechanisms are tied to the current Annual Contributions Contract (ACC) subsidy and do not allow owners to periodically request market-based rent adjustments as is allowed with customary agency PBV contracts.
 Additionally, there are a number of tenant protections that will be extended to residents through the RAD program that more closely resemble those afforded under public housing programs, with the intent of avoiding any adverse consequences for tenants as a result of conversion.
-In general, the tenant protections from the RAD program also apply to Section 18 TPVs in the same property that are obtained through a RAD/Section 18 blend approval.

-Table 2: Planned Public Housing Units to be Removed AMP Name and Number Number of Units to be Removed Explanation for Removal Harrison Towers (PIC #CA003000101) 101 Disposition Application #DDA0008342 Lion Creek Crossing I & II (PIC 99 RAD/Section 18 Blend Conversion #CA003000119) Lion Creek Crossing III (PIC #CA003000123) 37 RAD/Section 18 Blend Conversion Lion Creek Crossing IV (PIC #CA003000124) 21 RAD/Section 18 Blend Conversion Foothill Family (PIC #CA003000120) 21 RAD/Section 18 Blend Conversion Total Number of Units to be Removed During Plan Year: 258279
+AMP Name and Number Number of Units to be Removed Explanation for Removal

+Harrison Towers 101 Disposition Application #DDA0008342

+Lion Creek Crossing I & II 99 RAD Conversion

+Lion Creek Crossing III 37 RAD Conversion

+Lion Creek Crossing IV 21 RAD Conversion

-New Housing Choice Vouchers to be Project-Based During the Fiscal Year
+3) New Housing Choice Vouchers to be Project-Based During the Fiscal Year